CFD Trading In Bangladesh

 Here’s how it works…

-If I think the BSEX will gain value, I’ll purchase a CFD that’s linked to the index.
+If I think the DSEX will gain value, I’ll purchase a CFD that’s linked to the index.
 If each contract trades at 5,200, and my broker demands a 15% margin, I’ll need to deposit 7,800 Bangladeshi Taka (BDT) to purchase 10 contracts (5,200 per contract x 10 contracts x 15%).

-Now we’ll assume the BSEX ascends to 5,300, earning me BDT 100 for each contract I purchased.
+Now we’ll assume the DSEX ascends to 5,300, earning me BDT 100 for each contract I purchased.
 I’d make a total profit of BDT 1,000 upon exiting my position (10 contracts x BDT 100 per contract).

 Here you can see the extra dangers that leverage traders take on board.
 Risk-averse traders should therefore consider using just their own funds, or to only borrow small sums from their broker if they absolutely must use leverage.